vanessadyy/Car_Theft/README.md

-# Battle Against Car Theft: Progress Amid Persistent Challenges
+# Fight Against Car Theft: Progress and Challenges
-## Government measures and public vigilance show promise, but organized theft networks remain a concern.
+## A Data-Driven Review of the National Action Plan

 ## Overview

-This repository serves as a reproducible resource for an article exploring the current state of car theft in Canada, recent government initiatives, and the ongoing challenges in addressing this pervasive issue.
+This repository serves as a reproducible resource for an article exploring the current state of car theft in Toronto, recent government initiatives, and the ongoing challenges in addressing this pervasive issue.

 ## File Structure